nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

   -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute Deployment-Runtime Details Request

-2. Use the curl command or other tools to execute the API request to retrieve the deployment runtime details.
-The response example for retrieving the deployment runtime details is similar to that of [listing deployment runtimes](#list-deployment-runtimes-api).
+Use the curl command or other tools to execute the API request to retrieve the deployment runtime details.
+The response example for retrieving the deployment runtime details is similar to that of [listing deployment runtimes](#execute-deployment-runtime-list-request).

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the deployment runtime details.

-## Force Create/Update/Delete Deployment Runtime (API)
+## Force Create/Update/Delete Deployment-Runtime (API)

 For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](code-repo.md) section.

 Taking creating a deployment runtime as an example, if the destination's value fails to adhere to predefined rules, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` , to submit the deployment runtime resource file.
 The request example is shown below:

 ```Shell
     curl -X 'POST' \